 - Understand research design and data interpretation

 Concurrent with increased clinical activity, the Critical Care Fellowship educational program has developed and expanded over the years.
-Our Fellows have successfully collaborated on research projects with close mentoring from our Faculty as well as have received training in Critical Care Ultrasound or POCUS (Point of Care Ultrasound, including Trans-Thoracic Echocardiography and Transesophageal Echocardiography).
+Our fellows have successfully collaborated on research projects with close mentoring from our Faculty as well as have received training in Critical Care Ultrasound or Point of Care Ultrasound (POCUS) including trans-thoracic echocardiography and transesophageal echocardiography).

-The Fellows also provide ongoing bedside teaching to Interns and Residents and other Fellowships throughout the Graduate Medical Education programs that interface directly with Critical Care.
-In total, there are 20 different Residency programs and 27 Fellowship programs offered at Dartmouth-Hitchcock Medical Center.
+The fellows also provide ongoing bedside teaching to interns and residents and other fellowships throughout the Graduate Medical Education programs that interface directly with Critical Care.
+In total, there are 20 different Residency programs and 27 fellowship programs offered at DHMC.

-The Department of Anesthesiology at Dartmouth-Hitchcock Medical Center has a vibrant Residency program and the Fellow can take advantage of the educational infrastructure provided including the TEE Lecture Series, Regional Lecture Series and Grand Rounds Lectures.
+The Department of Anesthesiology at DHMC has a vibrant Residency program and the fellow can take advantage of the educational infrastructure provided including the TEE Lecture Series, Regional Lecture Series, and Grand Rounds Lectures.

-The practice of Critical Care Ultrasound is a core requirement that we teach during the Fellowship program.
-Currently we utilize Sonosim a Critical Care didactic and ultrasound simulator for early Fellow education and practice of initial probe orientation and basic hands-on skills.
+The practice of critical care ultrasound is a core requirement that we teach.
+Currently, we utilize Sonosim a Critical Care didactic and ultrasound simulator for early fellow education and practice of initial probe orientation and basic hands-on skills.